mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v1.rst

 #######################

 These enable a grouping pattern on workspace indexes to yield only the detectors of interest.
 It allows usage of the operators :literal:`,:+-` to specify or exclude specific indexes or to add spectra together.
-See :Ref:`algm-ExponentialCorrection` for further details on their usage.
+See :literal:`Grouping Pattern` from :Ref:`algm-GroupDetectors` for further details on their usage.

 Usage
 -----